 Which One Won in the Battles Between Iran and Greece?

 King Xerxes planned to go to war with Greece.
-He provided a huge army to achieve his goals.
-Herodotus, the Greek historian, greatly exaggerated the description of the army of Xerxes king.
-He very much mentioned the number of Iranian troops to magnify Greece's victory in the war with King Xerxes.
+To achieve his goals, he provided a huge army.
+Herodotus, the Greek historian, greatly exaggerated the description of the army of Xerxes's king.
+He mentioned the number of Iranian troops very much to magnify Greece's victory in the war with King Xerxes.

 After Iranian forces captured Athens, there was no trace of resistance in Athens, and Iranian naval forces had conquered the seas, But "Themistocles" trapped the Iranian navy in the Salamis passage and imposed another war on the Iranian troops.
 In this battle, the Iranian army was defeated due to unfamiliarity with this passage and the conspiracy of spies.